 The first identifiable occupants were the Celts, who entered the alpine regions from the west.
 The Helvetii, a Celtic tribe, inhabited a portion of the country that became known as Helvetia.
-The tribe was defeated by Julius Caesar when it tried to move into southern France in 58 B.C.
+That tribe was defeated by Julius Caesar when it tried to move into southern France in 58 B.C.
 The Romans conquered the resident tribes in 15 B.C., and peaceful colonization continued until A.D.
 455 when the barbarians invaded, followed later by the Christians.
 Charlemagne (742–814) conquered the small states, or cantons, that occupied the area now known as Switzerland and incorporated them into his realm, which later became the Holy Roman Empire.
-In later years, Switzerland became a battleground for some of the major ruling families of Europe, especially the Houses of Savoy, the Habsburgs, and the Zähringen.
+In later years, Switzerland became a battleground for some of the major ruling families of Europe, especially the Houses of Savoy, the Austrian Habsburgs, and the Zähringen.

 Birth of the Confederation

-The Protestant Reformation created bitter conflicts in Switzerland between those cantons defending papal Catholicism and those embracing the new creed of Protestantism.
-Ulrich Zwingli, who like Martin Luther had converted from the Catholic faith, led the Swiss Reformation, beginning in 1519.
-He translated the Bible into Swiss-German and reorganized church rituals.
+The Protestant Reformation created bitter conflicts in Switzerland between the cantons defending papal Catholicism and those embracing the new creed of Protestantism.
+Ulrich Zwingli, who like Martin Luther had converted from the Catholic faith, led the Swiss Reformation beginning in 1519.
+He translated the Bible into Swiss German and reorganized church rituals.
 The Protestant movement was spurred by the 1536 arrival in Geneva of John Calvin, who was fleeing Catholic reprisals in France.
 Geneva became one of the most rigidly puritanical strongholds of Protestantism in Europe, fervently committed to its self-perceived role as the New Jerusalem.
 The spread of Calvinism led to the coining of the French term “Huguenot,” a corruption of the Swiss word Eidgenosse (confederate).

 Industrialization & Political Crises